Frequently Asked Questions

 Do people get car sick?

-People who are prone to carsickness anyway may want to take precautions, such as Dramamine.
+People who are prone to carsickness may want to take precautions, such as Dramamine.
 If that’s you, tell us.
 Most people don’t have trouble when they’re driving, but riding on the demonstration runs can be a problem.
 If we know, we can make sure you have very gentle demonstration runs.
 We don’t want anyone to be uncomfortable.